To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 The IFISA (P2P ISA) Guide.

 *Commission, fees and impartial research: our service is free to you.
 4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
-We receive compensation from HNW Lending, Proplend and RateSetter, and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
+We receive compensation from Proplend and RateSetter, and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.

 Copyright BFGSL Ltd and 4thWay® 2014-2024.
 This peer-to-peer lending/IFISA comparison and ratings website is based on high-quality research, which requires investment.
 Please share content from our website by linking to it and not by copying it.
 See our T&Cs and Copyright Policy for more details and to buy additional rights.
 Acknowledge your sources.